rodyucb/cs61a/projects/ants/README.md

 - `Ant`: Represents ants.
 Each Ant subclass has special attributes or a special action that distinguish it from other Ant types.
 For example, a HarvesterAnt gets food for the colony and a ThrowerAnt attacks Bees.
 Each ant type also has a food_cost attribute that indicates how much it costs to deploy one unit of that type of ant.

 - `Bee`: Represents bees.
 Each turn, a bee either moves to the exit of its current Place if the Place is not blocked by an ant, or stings the ant occupying its same Place.
+# 4.)
+Playing the Game
+The game can be run in two modes: as a text-based game or using a graphical user interface (GUI).
+The game logic is the same in either case, but the GUI enforces a turn time limit that makes playing the game more exciting.
+The text-based interface is provided for debugging and development.

+The files are separated according to these two modes. ants.py knows nothing of graphics or turn time limits.

+To start a text-based game, run